If you've only ever seen martial arts in the movies but never tried it there's always the chance it won't meet your expectations.

 To remove stains you can use a non-chlorine or oxygen bleach, the type that is designed for use on coloured clothing.
 Just apply to the stain before washing the gi.

-Washing at 30°c is best.
+Washing at 30°c is best for a longer lasting gi as higher temperatures are harsher on the fabric fibres.
 Some gis may shrink a little even at low temperatures.

 My top tip for keeping a gi clean and white is to add a scoop of oxy-action powder to the wash.
 Those oxygen bubbles are magic and are available cheap from pound shops.